 My ever-increasing involvement in the occult and ever-darkening disposition caused me to become what can only be described as “evil.”
 I became delusional, violent, and unfit for life in civilized society.

-After spending some time in the psych ward, I somehow managed to convince everyone that I was “O.K. now,” I returned to high school, and persisted in my wicked ways until graduation.
+After receiving some in-patient treatment, I managed to convince everyone that I was “O.K. now,” I returned to high school, and persisted in my wicked ways until graduation.
 College then offered me new opportunities and new challenges.

 After a few months, I enrolled into Mortuary College (an environment more consistent with my general disposition).
 During these mortuary days, I continued to use drugs, invoke demons, and write death metal music.